ElinaAD/Responsive_Club_Website/README.md

 ## Features

-- **Responsive Navigation Bar**: Quick links to various sections including ‘About Us’, ‘Products’, and ‘Follow Us’.
+- **Navigation Bar**: Contains sections like About Us, Events, Partners, and Contact Us.
+- **Welcome Banner**: A warm greeting for visitors.
+- **Join Button**: An invitation for potential members.
+- **Event Section**: Details about upcoming events, such as Apple Picking, Loch Lomond Hike, and Baking Lesson.
+- **Partner Section**: Introduction to partners like Orchard Valley Farm, Garland Winery, and The Book Café.
+- **Book of the Month**: Showcases the featured book.
+- **Reading Box**: Offers a reading list for further inspiration.
+- **Footer**: Displays our contact email.
 - **Contact Page**: Detailed with a form and provides contact details including address, phone, email, and Instagram link.
-- **Interactive Elements**: Dynamic dropdowns and hover effects for more information in events and partner sections.
 - **User-Friendly Form**: Interactive and user-friendly form on the contact page, allowing for user inquiries and feedback.
-- **Optimal Styling**: Styling optimized for readability and user interaction.
+- **Optimal Styling**: Styling optimized for readability and user interaction accross divices.

 ## Technologies Used